Chapter 5: Certificates

 and optional courses, with units (credit courses) or hours

 - Total number of units (credit courses) or hours (noncredit courses)

-The following examples demonstrate different ways in which you can choose to group program requirements (courses and non-course requirements or electives):
+The following example demonstrates ways in which you can choose to group program requirements (courses and non-course requirements or electives):

 The description should include general information about the program